lcsirmaz/inner/README.md

 # inner - a MultiObjective Linear Program (MOLP) solver

-A MOLP is a linear program with more than one objective function.
+A MOLP is a linear program with more than one objective functions.
 The linear *constraints* are arranged in a matrix form with c columns and r rows.
 Columns correspond to variables x<sub>1</sub>, x<sub>2</sub>, . . . ,
 x<sub>c</sub>, which are subject to the restrictions